 1) The authors say they train a machine learning classifier to identify tweets that are about politics.
 But as I read appendix B - it seems like they are using keywords.

-=> In the revised submission, we clarify this issue by adding the following text:
+=> In the revised submission, we have clarified this issue by adding the following text (pp. X, X):

-In the manuscript: “XX” p.
-XX
+In the manuscript: “XX”

-In Appendix B: “XX” p.
-XX
+In Appendix B: “XX”

 2) The discussion of the training for political alignment in the text was not super clear to me.

-=> We revised our description of political alignment for greater clarity, as follows:
+=> We have revised our description of political alignment for greater clarity, as follows (pp. XX, XX):

-In the manuscript: “XX” p.
-XX
+In the manuscript: “XX”

-In the appendix: “XX” p.
-XX
+In the appendix: “XX”

 3)McCabe et al 2022 is listed as the source for media orgs, but we get no full citation to it.

-=> In the revised manuscript we add the full citation for this source.
+=> we added the full citation for this source in the revised manuscript.

 4) They say they set a threshhjold of one observed political tweet a day in the decahose.
 Is the one a day an average, or a minimum PER day?

-=> Thanks for the careful read of the text to identify this question.
-We clarify in the text that the threshold is set to one a day on average.
-Specifically, the revised text reads as follows:
+=> Thank you for the careful read of the text that revealed this question.
+In the text, we now clarify that the threshold is set to one a day on average.
+Specifically, the revised text reads as follows (p.
+X):

-“XX” (p.
-X)
+“XX”

 5) Emphasizing an earlier point, statements about what is "in their feed" need to be clarified.
 What does "in their feed" mean if they are algorithmically ranked so low that the user would only see them if they spent 23 hours a day looking to catch every possible tweet?

-=> We clarify the language of “in their feed” accordingly.
-As noted above, we have revised the language throughout the text to clarify that we measure “potential exposure,” and our revised text clarifies both the contribution and limitation of this measurement approach.
-In addition, to address this specific comment on the language of “in their feed”, we instead used the phrase “content available from social peers” and similar articulations.
-XX
+=> Thank you for this observation.
+We have clarified the language of “in their feed” accordingly.
+As noted above, we revised the language throughout to clarify that we measure potential exposure, and our revised text describes the contributions and limitations of this approach.
+Instead of “in their feed,” we use the phrase “content available from social peers” and similar articulations (p.
+XX).

+TEXT?

 6) It wasn't clear to me what "95% bootstrapped CIs" meant in Figure 3.
 Each cluster has some number of users.
 Some number of those are labelled as (say) Democrats.
 We have a sample.
 We have a sample proportion.
 What do we need to bootstrap?

-=> The 95% bootstrapped CI’s refers to XX
+=> The 95% bootstrapped CIs refer to XX.